wtdcode/pyr2/README.md

 r_core_file_close(r2c, fh)
 ```

-`libr` is the core library of radare2 which implements all low-level APIs.
-Note that it's exported as a bare ctypes library, be cautious with c-style strings.
+Note that all radare2 APIs are exported as bare ctypes function prototype.
+Be catious with c-style strings.

 ## Build Instructions